Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Introduction

 We therefore introduce the concept of an additional gap: the “stellar labels gap,” ecompassing stellar label systematics which negatively impact performance of data-driven models which rely on stellar labels (stellar label dependent models).
 The stellar labels gap includes: \begin{enumerate}[noitemsep] \item[(i)] Poorly estimated stellar labels \item[(ii)] Regions of stellar label space where labels are insufficient summary statistics for a spectrum \item[(iii)] Regions of stellar label space with a dearth of labels to train on \item[(iv)] Stellar multiplicity\footnote{While in principle stellar label models can account for binarity, in practice this is rarely implemented.} (binaries, triples, etc.) \end{enumerate} These stellar label systematics then lead to systemic bias in stellar label dependent model predictions.
 In order to close the stellar labels gap, astronomers should develop purely data-driven models which do not rely on stellar labels (stellar label independent models).

-To that end, this work presents a stellar label independent model for \emph{Gaia} XP spectra.
-We develop a novel implementation of a variational auto-encoder; a \emph{scatter} VAE, which learns to generate an XP spectrum while simultaneously estimating intrinsic scatter for individual XP spectra.
+To that end, this work presents a stellar label independent model for \emph{Gaia} XP spectra: an unsupervised learning model which applies data compression.
+We develop a novel implementation of a variational auto-encoder (VAE); a \emph{scatter} VAE, which learns to generate an XP spectrum while simultaneously estimating intrinsic scatter for individual XP spectra.
 We demonstrate certain advantages of our stellar label independent approach by comparing our model performance to stellar label dependent models.
 Subsequently, we interpret the behaviour of model by contrasting stellar label space to our latent space.
 We then apply our model to the high- and low-$\alpha$ sequences to provide stellar label independent evidence that the \emph{Gaia} XP spectra contain meaningful [$\alpha$/M] information.

-The subsequent Cections of this paper are organized as follows: Section \ref{sec:data} briefly reviews the data used in this work, namely \emph{Gaia} XP spectra and APOGEE stellar labels.
+The subsequent Sections of this paper are organized as follows: Section \ref{sec:data} briefly reviews the data used in this work, namely \emph{Gaia} XP spectra and APOGEE stellar labels.
 Section \ref{sec:meth} presents our stellar label independent model architecture as well as our model training procedure.
 Section \ref{sec:res} compares our trained model performance to stellar label dependent models and interprets what our model has learned about the XP spectra.
 We then use our model, in Section \ref{sec:app} to conclusively demonstrate that the \emph{Gaia} XP spectra contain meaningful [$\alpha$/M] information, without the well known issue of $\alpha$-abundance correlations with stellar labels, for stars with $T_{\rm eff} <$ 5000 K. Finally, in Section \ref{sec:conc} we conclude by discussing the implications of our work in the context of stellar label in/dependent modeling of stellar spectra, its limitations, and promising future applications.